neilg63/simple-string-patterns/README.md

 This library makes it easier to match, split and extract strings in Rust.
 It builds on the Rust standard library.
 A parallel [string-patterns](https://crates.io/crates/string-patterns) crate provides extensions to work with *regular expressions*.
 Together, these crates aim to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.

-Simpler string matching methods such as starts_with, contains or ends_with will always perform better, especially when processing large data sets.
-To this end, the crate provides methods such as *starts_with_ci* and *starts_with_ci_alphanum* for basic string validation without regular expressions as well as extension methods to split strings into vectors of strings or a *head* and *tail* components.
+Simpler string matching methods such as *starts_with, contains or ends_with* will always perform better, especially when processing large data sets.
+Methods such as *starts_with_ci* and *starts_with_ci_alphanum* build on these core methods to facilitate string manipulation without *regular expressions*.

 Version 0.3.0 sees a radical revision of the enums used to define string matching rules in the *matched_by_rules()*, *matched_conditional()*, *filter_all_rules()* and *filter_any_rules()* methods.

+## Simple Patterns versus Regular Expressions
+Regukar expression engines such as Rust's *regex* crates have been optimised.
+Under the hood they will translate regular expressions into the most efficient string matching algorithm.
+The main advantage of *simple-string-patterns* is clarity.
+When applying only basic transformations with case insensitive matching from the start of string, methods such as *contains_ci* may perform better than their regex equivalents, but when applying multiple rules, their main advantage lies in their clarity.
+Indeed, in some preliminary benchmarks more concise regular expressions may perform better, but are harder to debug.
+If you need to add multiple nested rules, a *regex* may perform better and the sibling *string-patterns* crate makes this very easy.
+However, in small utilities that need to process large volumes of strings with variable but highly predictable formats, e.g. in cryptography, this crate has the advantage of expanding the standard library with minimal additional overhead and greater readability.

 ### Method overview
 - Many methods without *_ci* or *_cs* suffixes require a boolean *case_insensitive* parameter